andmikey/Wikiart-classification/README.md

 RuntimeError: Expected all tensors to be on the same device, but found at least two devices, cpu and cuda:<number>!
 ```

 And this persisted even if I forced all the steps to be on the cuda device (with `.to(device)`), so the only way I could get the model to run is if it's run on CPU.
-The only other theory I had was that maybe the problem was to do with splitting the forward layer into two branches with the 'if' statement, or because I didn't wrap the embedding logic in an `nn.Sequential` (but I don't see how you'd do this, given there's a concatenation involved).
+The only other theory I had was that maybe the problem was to do with splitting the forward layer into two branches with the 'if' statement, or because I didn't wrap the embedding logic in an `nn.Sequential` (but I don't see how you'd do this, given there's a concatenation involved), but I don't know how to fix that if it's the case.

 I would love to hear ideas as to why this is happening!